openshift/analytics-operator/README.md

 # anomaly-operator
-Operator that helps to deploy relevant component to detect anomaly in the cluster.
+Operator that helps to deploy relevant components to detect anomalies in the cluster.

 ## Description
-We have created setup that works to deletct cluster anomaly using min/max as well as percentange change method to start with.
-Currently it works with metric data, in future we will incorporate logs/alerts as well.
-Currently we are targetting openshift as primary platform.
+We have created a setup that works to detect cluster anomalies using min/max as well as percentage change methods to start with.
+Currently, it works with metric data, in future we will incorporate logs/alerts as well.
+Currently, we are targeting OpenShift as the primary platform.

-Also currently we are focusing on Openshift cluster.
+Also currently we are focusing on Openshift clusters.

 ## Getting Started
-Login into openshift cluster using login command, below is the example of login command.
+Login into an OpenShift cluster using the login command, below is an example of a login command.

 ```sh
 oc login --token=*** --server=https://example.com:6443